-Today I went to one of two of my favorite local fish markets called Bywood Seafood Market and asked the owner, Bill, what recommended for tonight's dinner.
-He suggested the “baby flounder” that was sitting right next to the regular flounder which I soon learned was really fluke or as he called it, “fluke flounder”.
+Today I went to one of my favorite local fish markets, Bywood Seafood Market, and asked the owner, Bill, what was recommended for tonight's dinner.
+He suggested the "baby flounder" sitting next to the regular flounder, which I soon learned was fluke or, as he called it, "fluke flounder."

-I did a quick search on Google and couldn’t find much on “baby flounder” except the expected Wikipedia article on flounder, a bunch of fishing sites and even a flounder costume on Pinterest.
-Most of the articles I read talk about baby flounder in regards to size and age but that’s not what I was looking for.
+I did a quick search on Google and couldn't find much on "baby flounder," except the expected Wikipedia article on flounder, a bunch of fishing sites, and even a flounder costume on Pinterest.
+Most articles I read talk about baby flounder regarding size and age, but that's not what I was looking for.

 Where Does Baby Flounder Come From?

 So I called fishmonger Bill and asked him for more details.
-He said “baby flounder” has nothing to do with the age of the fish or even the size although they did appear smaller than the fluke flounder.
-He explained this is a species of flounder that come from the Grand Banks of Newfoundland, a relatively shallow group of underwater plateaus just south and east of Newfoundland.
+He said "baby flounder" has nothing to do with the age of the fish or even the size, although they did appear smaller than the fluke flounder.
+He explained that this is a species of flounder from the Grand Banks of Newfoundland, a relatively shallow group of underwater plateaus just south and east of Newfoundland.

 Still Can't Find Baby Founder

-So I look up “Grand Banks Baby Flounder” on Google and what do I get back?
-Not much and almost nothing about “baby flounder” but more about “yellowtail flounder”.
-Seems everything I find about flounder in the Grand Banks has to do with Yellowtail Flounder.
+So I look up "Grand Banks Baby Flounder" on Google, and what do I get back?
+Not much and almost nothing about "baby flounder" but more about "yellowtail flounder."
+Everything I find about flounder in the Grand Banks seems to do with Yellowtail Flounder.
 According to animals.pawnation.com,

 Yellowtail flounder … are rusty yellow to olive in color and have red spots on their scales.
 They grow up to 22 inches in length and weigh around 2 pounds.
 Yellowtail flounder are found swimming around sandy ocean bottoms of 120 to 300 feet deep.

 Is yellowtail flounder the same as baby flounder?
-I’m still not sure and will continue to ask whenever I talk to chefs or fishmonger friends but I’m not really that concerned.
-I’ll give it a coating of flour and pan fry it in some butter with some fresh lemon juice like I would fluke or flounder and see how it goes.
+I'm still unsure and will continue to ask whenever I talk to chefs or fishmonger friends, but I'm not that concerned.
+I'll give it a flour coating and pan-fry it in butter with some fresh lemon juice like I would fluke or flounder and see how it goes.
 (Pan Fried Flounder with Potatoes)

 How Does Baby Flounder Taste?

-I asked Bill at Bywood Seafoods this question and he said it is a little milder than fluke which is hard for me to imagine.
-I think fluke and flounder are some of the most mild tasting fish I’ve ever eaten but then he said it was a little like sole, another flatfish belonging to a whole bunch of fish families and is incredibly mild.
+I asked Bill at Bywood Seafoods this question, and he said it is milder than a fluke, which is hard for me to imagine.
+I think fluke and flounder are some of the mildest tasting fish I've ever eaten, but then he said it was a little like sole, another flatfish belonging to a whole bunch of fish families and is incredibly mild.

-You may have heard of Dover sole from Europe but there is American sole (Achiridae), lemon sole, Pacific Dover sole and a few more.
-If you do a search on Wikipedia for sole, you can find a table at the bottom with all the different groups of flatfish and their species.
+You may have heard of Dover sole from Europe, but there is American sole (Achiridae), lemon sole, Pacific Dover sole, and a few more.
+If you search on Wikipedia for sole, you can find a table at the bottom with all the different groups of flatfish and their species.